Key Takeaways

 What teeth whitening treatments are available?

 Tooth whitening is a cosmetic procedure designed to brighten your teeth by several shades.
-You can get a professional tooth whitening treatment at the dentist, get dentist-approved products to use at home or buy over-the-counter products online, at your local pharmacy or supermarket.
+You can get a professional tooth whitening treatment at the dental office, get dental professional-approved products to use at home or buy over-the-counter products at your local pharmacy.

-Tooth whitening treatments or products given to you by your dentist will give much better results than products you can buy in shops.
+Tooth whitening treatments or products given to you by your dental professional will give much better results than products you can buy in shops.
 This is because they contain a higher concentration of active ingredients like hydrogen peroxide that can remove stains deeper inside your tooth enamel.
-Store bought products can also achieve results, but most can only remove light surface stains on your teeth caused by foods and drinks.
+Store bought products can also achieve results, but most can only remove light surface stains on your teeth caused by foods and drinks, and some may not be enamel safe.
+It is therefore imperative that you stick to whitening toothpaste from trusted brands such as Colgate if you want a brighter smile and do not want to consult a dental professional prior to that.

 • Have your teeth cleaned by a dental professional to remove external staining caused by food, drinks or smoking.